 Although LGIB can occur at any age, specific disease processes are distinctive for different age groups and familiarity with this can help tailor the diagnostic workup 2,6:

 - history of alcoholism or chronic liver disease

-- history of abdominal aortic aneurysm with or without surgical repair (i.e. causing an aortoenteric fistula)
+- history of abdominal aortic aneurysm with or without surgical repair (causing an aortoenteric fistula)

-Colonoscopy is the first-line investigation of both diagnostic and therapeutic management.
-CT angiography (CTA), nuclear medicine studies, and angiography can all be used to assess LGIB but have limited sensitivity when bleeding rates are intermittent or slow.
+Colonoscopy is the first-line investigation for both diagnostic and therapeutic management.
+CT angiography (CTA), nuclear medicine studies, and angiography can all be used to assess LGIB but have limited sensitivity when bleeding is intermittent or slow.
 Below are the estimated detectable rates of bleeding by modality 5,6: